Framework for fluctuating times and counting observables in stochastic excursions: Applications

 Quantum absorption refrigerators have been described in the literature for many years~\cite{Mitchison2019, Levy2012, Levy2012a, Correa2014, Correa2013, Cangemi2024}.
 Recently, they have received a surge of interest due to its experimental implementation~\cite{aamirThermallyDrivenQuantum2025, blokQuantumThermodynamicsQuantum2025, Campbell2025}.
 The system consists of three qubits, each connected to their respective reservoirs which are assumed to be bosonic (at different temperatures), denoted $c$ (cold), $h$ (hot), and $w$ (work).
 The desired task is to cool down the cold qubit, so the temperatures are taken to obey $T_c < T_h < T_w$.
 Each qubit has a different energy gap given by $\omega_\alpha$ where $\alpha = c,~h,~w$.
 The three qubits interact resonantly (i.e. when $\omega_c + ~\omega_w = ~\omega_h$) through an effective three-body interaction, allowing the conversion of one excitation in the work and cold reservoirs into one in the hot reservoir, effectively cooling the cold reservoir in the process, see Fig.~\ref{fig:absorption-refrigerator}(a).
 The behavior of this system at the ensemble level is characterized by the \emph{cooling window}, which provides bounds to the temperatures of the reservoirs such that the system works as a refrigerator:

 Note that, since the reservoirs are bosonic, the cooling window~\eqref{eq:cooling-window} can be recast as a function of occupation numbers.

 First, we qualitatively discuss a simplified version of the absorption refrigerator, where only five energy states are considered (in constrast with all eight states).
 In Ref.~\cite{Fiusa2025} we discussed in detail results concerning three counting observables of interest: cold current, entropy production, and dynamical activity.
 In the next subsection, we promote a similar discussion for the full model.
 We denote the states by $0$ (resp. $1$) representing that the qubit is in the ground state (resp. is excited), and we follow the convention $chw$.
-Region $A$ is taken to be spanned only by the state $000$, where all qubits are in the ground state. $B$ is spanned by the other four states: $001, ~010, ~100, ~101$ [Fig.~\ref{fig:absorption-refrigerator}(b)].
-In the parameter regime of Ref.~\cite{aamirThermallyDrivenQuantum2025}, the classical master equation~\eqref{M} approximates the quantum dynamics very well provided that the coupling $g$ is replaced by some classical $g'$, see Appendix~\ref{app:refrigerator}.
+Region $A$ is taken to be spanned only by the state $|000\rangle$, where all qubits are in the ground state. $B$ is spanned by the other four states: $|001\rangle, ~|010\rangle, ~|100\rangle, ~|101\rangle$ [Fig.~\ref{fig:absorption-refrigerator}(b)]. {This is the order of states we adopt for our convention when denoting elements of the stochastic transition matrix.
+For example, the matrix element $W_{14}$ represents the transition rate $|100 \rangle \to |000\rangle$.} In the parameter regime of Ref.~\cite{aamirThermallyDrivenQuantum2025}, the classical master equation~\eqref{M} approximates the quantum dynamics very well provided that the coupling $g$ is replaced by some classical $g'$, see Appendix~\ref{app:refrigerator}.

-The transition among states come from two sources, the reservoirs whose transitions rates are described by $\Gamma_\alpha n_\alpha$ for injections and $\Gamma_\alpha (n_\alpha +1)$ for extractions, and the three body interaction $g'$ that couples the states $010 \leftrightarrow 101$ provided that $\omega_h = \omega_c + \omega_w$.
-Since the transitions are induced by a single reservoir, we omit the index $\ell$ in our discussion. $n_\alpha = \left[\exp({\omega_\alpha}/T_\alpha) +1\right]^{-1}$ denotes the occupation number and $\Gamma_\alpha$ is the coupling strength between the qubit and the reservoir.
+The transition among states come from two sources, the reservoirs whose transitions rates are described by $\Gamma_\alpha n_\alpha$ for injections and $\Gamma_\alpha (n_\alpha +1)$ for extractions, and the three body interaction $g'$ that couples the states $|010\rangle \leftrightarrow |101\rangle$ provided that $\omega_h = \omega_c + \omega_w$.
+Since the transitions are induced by a single reservoir, we omit the index $\ell$ in our discussion. $n_\alpha = \left[\exp({\omega_\alpha}/T_\alpha) - 1\right]^{-1}$ denotes the occupation number and $\Gamma_\alpha$ is the coupling strength between the qubit and the reservoir.
 The stochastic transition matrix (without the diagonal elements) is then given by

 where the classical effective three-body interaction strength is

 which follows from perturbation theory~\cite{Prech2023}.